-Rosenfeld Injury Lawyers has represented hundreds of individuals with defective hip implant devices.
+Rosenfeld Injury Lawyers LLC has represented hundreds of individuals with defective hip implant devices.
 Our experience litigating defective hip cases makes our office uniquely qualified to represent you in a claim or lawsuit involving a Zimmer Proxilock device.
 We encourage you to contact our office for a free case review where we can discuss your legal options and how we can help you.

-Factors that may Lead to Selection of the ProxiLock over Alternative Devices
+Factors That may Lead to Selection of the ProxiLock Over Alternative Devices

 If you suffer from osteoarthritis, your condition is the cause of several key complications that can result in the deterioration of your joints— more specifically the hip joint.
 The conditions that often accompany osteoarthritis include the following.